Categories

 Your entry can focus on management of an existing asset(s) or the steps taken to enable effective asset management of a new asset(s) (being built) or both.

-We welcome entries from across the built environment, so the asset being managed could be a hospital, a road, or housing, for example.
+We welcome entries from across the built and managed environment, so the asset being managed could be a hospital, a road, or housing, for example.

 Key points: